 #4 – Condition and Protect

 Follow your cleaning with Leather Therapy Restorer and Conditioner.
 This product is made to help prevent mold and mildew from forming!
-It really is a must for anyone living in a climate where mold is common.
+It really is a must for anyone living in a climate where moldy tack is a common issue.
 Every time you clean your tack, you should follow up with this product for continued protection.
-And here it is – mold free, cleaned, conditioned and ready for use!
+And here it is - mold free, cleaned, conditioned and ready for use!

 Preventing Future Mold

-There are other ways, aside from the conditioner that you can help prevent mold.
+There are other ways, aside from the conditioner that you can help prevent tack from becoming moldy.
 Here are a few tips:

 - A dehumidifier in your tack room will help remove excess moisture.